rayaman/multi/README.md

 With loops out of the way lets go down the line

 This library aims to be Async like.
-In reality everything is still on one thread *unless you are using the lanes intergration module WIP* (More on that later)
+In reality everything is still on one thread *unless you are using the lanes integration module WIP* (More on that later)

 EVENTS
 ------